gruvix/CRUD-Clubs/README.md

 `PRODUCTION="false"` # Set to `true` for production deployment

-there is an environment configuration in the frontend root folder, next.config.js, modify if neccesary
+-There is an environment configuration in the frontend root folder, next.config.js, it should contain the following environment variables, modify as necessary

 `BASE_API_URL: "http://localhost:3000"`